Here’s how the design industry is mobilizing for the Climate Strike

 Creative agencies like Revolt, Thinkhouse, and Saatchi and Saatchi will participate in the strike, and the signees are expected to unify and use their creative powers to develop projects that will draw even greater attention to the dire climate situation.

 These design projects, which can take the form of a sign or a blimp, will debut at strikes in various places around the world today.
-As an incentive, UKSCN and a panel of creatives will recognize the most innovative and impactful ideas developed in support of climate justice and the end of fossil fuels.
+As an incentive, the UK Student Climate Network and a panel of creatives will recognize the most innovative and impactful ideas developed in support of climate justice and the end of fossil fuels.
 The winners will be announced sometime in October.

-Jonathan Wise, co-founder of the Comms Lab and member of the Purpose Disruptors said: “There is a tremendous, emerging energy within the creative industries to want to help address our climate and ecological emergency.
+Jonathan Wise, cofounder of the Comms Lab and member of the Purpose Disruptors, said: “There is a tremendous, emerging energy within the creative industries to want to help address our climate and ecological emergency.
 The Global Climate Strike represents a clear opportunity to use our special powers to amplify young people’s message.
-We hope the energy and work generated in support of the strike helps deepen the industry’s engagement and commitment to climate change so we what is needed in the coming months and years.”
+We hope the energy and work generated in support of the strike helps deepen the industry’s engagement and commitment to climate change so we [get] what is needed in the coming months and years.”

 Coming along to the #climatestrike on Friday?
 We've got your out-of-office sorted.
 Working as part of @createandstrike, we’ve created a variety of OOOs for our fellow strikers to use on the day.
 Head to: https://t.co/fZk1Ri69c7 pic.twitter.com/OXnax8oMoz